mpags-python/mpags-python.github.io/index.md

 ## Joining the course

-MSc students should enrol via the Univeristy of Nottingham [module enrolment form][MSc-enrolment], after discussing their options with their tutor.
+MSc students should enrol via the University of Nottingham [module enrolment form][MSc-enrolment], after discussing their options with their tutor.

 PhD students should enrol for the module via the